Future Nostalgia: Impact

 According to Billboard, as of 2022, Future Nostalgia is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.
 According to Tom Corson, co-chairman of Warner Records, Lipa has "the benefit of being a pioneer" for being "the first major pop star to release an album in quarantine".
 David Levesley of GQ magazine described Future Nostalgia as "the decade's first great pop album" and explained that the album "balances stadium anthems with also being a gospel of feminine excellence for all the teens looking to her for inspiration". while Chris Willman of Variety called the album the "Reigning Dance-Pop Album of the Century", compared it to Taylor Swift's Folklore, and further wrote that both albums "barely seemed to exist in the same world, let alone genre, but they effectively captured a populace's polarized reactions to the cessation of normal life as anyone knew it".
-Rolling Stone described Future Nostalgia as "the disco liberation soundtrack we need" during COVID-19 pandemic.
+Rolling Stone described Future Nostalgia as "the disco liberation soundtrack we need" during the COVID-19 pandemic.

-The Daily Beast called the album a "apocalypse game-changer" and emphasized that it will "have us dancing until the world ends".
+The Daily Beast called the album an "apocalypse game-changer" and emphasized that it will "have us dancing until the world ends".
 The Wall Street Journal called Lipa "one of the biggest breakout stars of lockdown" due to the critical and commercial success of the album.
-According to BBC News, Lipa is one of the artists who brought the 80s back to the music industry.
-She was also one of the UK's most-played artist in 2020 as the album "proved to be the soundtrack to many people's quarantine, with its uplifting disco anthems providing the perfect antidote to isolation".
-Upon the release of Drake's Honestly, Nevermind and Beyoncé's Renaissance, both in 2022, some publications cited Future Nostalgia as the predictor of a house music revival.
+According to BBC News, Lipa is one of the artists who "brought the 80s back to the music industry".
+She was also one of the UK's most-played artists in 2020 as the album "proved to be the soundtrack to many people's quarantine, with its uplifting disco anthems providing the perfect antidote to isolation".
+Upon the release of Drake's Honestly, Nevermind and Beyoncé's Renaissance, both in 2022, some publications cited Future Nostalgia as the predictor of a house music revival, along with Lady Gaga's Chromatica.